andreasphil/routeutil/README.md

 // Tell the router it's ready to wire up event handling and perform initial
 // routing.
 You can still add more routes later. router.connect();

+// Use `disconnect` to stop the router.
+You'll need to create a new one in
+// case you need it again.
+router.disconnect();
 ```

 ### Route helper